Welcome to Room 15!

 It's going to be an exciting year in second grade!

-Congratulations to Room 15 for getting over 100% PTA participation!
-What a great show of support for this organization that does so much for our students and the school!
+Congratulations to Room 15 for having 100% participation in the PTA!
+What a great show of support for an organization that does so much for our school.
+Way to go!

 In preparation for an emergency, all La Ballona students will need to bring an emergency bag filled with the following: